HGVSnomenclature/hgvs-nomenclature/dev-docs/adding-people.md

 ### Who needs access?

-**Add only users who have a role in the maintenance or administration hgvs-nomenclature.**
+**Add only users who have a role in the maintenance or administration of the hgvs-nomenclature repository.**

 hgvs-nomenclature is a public repo.
 Anyone with a GitHub account may fork the repo, submit pull requests against it, and create or comment on issues and discussions.